Utah Administrative Code

-(A) If the Executive Secretary determines that the applicant meets the eligibility requirements of R311-500-5 and will comply with the performance standards of R311-500-8, the Executive Secretary shall reissue the certificate to the applicant.
+(A) If the Director determines that the applicant meets the eligibility requirements of R311-500-5 and will comply with the performance standards of R311-500-8, the Director shall reissue the certificate to the applicant.

-(B) If the Executive Secretary determines that the applicant does not meet the eligibility requirements described in R311-500-5 or will not comply or has not complied with the performance standards of R311-500-8, the Executive Secretary may issue a notice to deny certification in a manner consistent with R311-500-9.
+(B) If the Director determines that the applicant does not meet the eligibility requirements described in R311-500-5 or will not comply or has not complied with the performance standards of R311-500-8, the Director may issue a notice to deny certification in a manner consistent with R311-500-9.

 (c) Any individual who is not a Certified Decontamination Specialist on the date the renewal certification examination is given because the applicant's certification was revoked or expired prior to completing a renewal application must successfully meet the application and eligibility criteria for initial certification as specified in R311-500-4 and R311-500-5 prior to issuance of a certificate.

 (a) A Certified Decontamination Specialist performing decontamination activities at contaminated property: